Control 2.5: Data Minimization and Grounding Scope

 Objective

 Control and limit the scope of data that Microsoft 365 Copilot can access for grounding responses.
-By implementing Restricted SharePoint Search, site-level exclusions, and data access governance in Microsoft Purview, organizations can enforce the principle of least privilege for AI interactions — restricting Copilot to only the data sources appropriate for each user group.
-This control helps prevent oversharing amplification, where Copilot surfaces content that users have technical permissions to access but should not practically encounter in AI-generated responses.
+By combining Restricted SharePoint Search (RSS), Restricted Content Discovery (RCD), Microsoft Purview, SharePoint Advanced Management (SAM), sensitivity labels, role-based access control (RBAC), and DLP, organizations can support least-privilege AI interactions.
+RSS and RCD are scope-limiting controls: they do not change user permissions, provide complete exclusion, or replace labels, RBAC, or DLP.
+This control helps reduce oversharing amplification, where Copilot surfaces content that users have technical permissions to access but should not practically encounter in AI-generated responses.

 Why This Matters for FSI